Bongos (song): Background

 Cardi B and Megan Thee Stallion announced "Bongos" on September 4, sharing its cover artwork and release date on social media.
 Cardi B had announced to Vogue México y Latinoamérica in August 2023 that she was not going to release any more collaborations before her next solo single.
 It was not shared that "Bongos" would be included on her upcoming second studio album.
 Cardi B later explained that the song had been "part of a plan for a minute now" and called it "just one of those records where you need somebody", revealing that she "chopped" up the verses Megan Thee Stallion had sent her, also calling Megan her "work wife".

 Composition

 The bongos are a type of Afro-Cuban drum.
 The song has an incessant male spoken word beat ("bong, bong, ...") that introduces the song and persists throughout the chorus and verses.
-The colorful costumes and sets are complemented by a visual refrain of bouncing female buttocks to the beat.
 Varietys Thania Garcia remarked that the song has "Latin-infused beats" on which the pair "spit their verses over a twerk-worthy bassline".